jbock-java/simple-component/README.md

 3. `@Component` along with `@Component.Factory`

 There is no `@Scope`.
 Instead, you have a guarantee that every injection point gets invoked at most once per component instance.
-So there is no such thing as "prototype scope" (in spring terms), unlike in dagger, where it is the default (which it shouldn't be).
+This means there is no "prototype scope" (in spring terms).
+Note that in dagger, prototype scope is the default scope.

 There are no subcomponents or "component dependencies".
 You can still have more than one component though.